Hero (board game): Victory conditions

-Game components include a record-album shaped slipcover that opens to reveal the dungeon maps, and 150 counters.
+Publication history

+In 1980, new game company Yaquinto released four games packaged in LP-style folders, with the maps printed on the inside cover of the folder, the first one being Hero, a game designed by Michael Matheny, with cover art by John Hagen.

 Reception

 In the August 1980 edition of The Space Gamer (Issue No. 30), Paul Manz found it a simple and enjoyable game, saying, "Hero has very high-quality components.
 It's a relaxing change from the other, involved, complicated fantasy adventure games, and for [the price] it's a great buy!"

 In the November 1980 edition of Dragon (Issue 43), Roberto Camino found the production values to be professional and the cover art "eye-catching".
 Despite the relatively high cost and lack of replayability over time, Camino recommended it for players new to the fantasy genre, saying, "Hero is an enjoyable game, due greatly to the device of the player who controls a hero as well as the monsters which are arrayed against an opposing hero.
 However, after a few playings, it becomes repetitive and a bit worn.
 What Hero is tailor made for is as an introductory game, utilizing the strong allure of superior graphics to entice a newcomer, showing him a good game and leaving him wanting more."

+In Issue 101 of Campaign, Bob Schroeder commented, "All in all, the game lacks real excitement but can be enjoyed purely as a 'beer and pretzels' game."

+In a retrospective review in Issue 12 of Simulacrum, Joe Scoleri commented, "Hack and slash dungeon with a twist: in addition to playing their own Hero, each player controls the monsters in an opponent's dungeon."
+Scoleri concluded, "It's beer and pretzels all the way, but a fun introductory game."